 - Development of accountable care organisations across the footprint to integrate primary, community and social care;

 - Redesign of acute services across the two hospitals in the footprint;

 - The overall aim of the STP is to reduce the use of acute care services and move care into the community sector.

 The STP does not contain exact details of how the deficit it going to be eliminated and services maintained.
 The STP has applied to NHS England for funding for some of the plans and the STP board has noted there are "huge challenges."

-Develop and implement an Urgent Care Centre at Ipswich Hospital integrated with the A&E.
+There are plans to develop and implement an urgent care centre at Ipswich Hospital integrated with the A&E.